Agent Trial

 Bearer TokenAuthorizationAuthorization: Bearer ork_x9f2...

-Query Paramapi_key?api_key=ork_x9f2... (only for SSE / EventSource clients that can't set headers)
+Query Paramapi_key?api_key=ork_x9f2... (for browser demos and SSE / EventSource clients that can't set headers)

 Free includes 100 API calls per month and 1 key, with a 5-minute API delay.
 Pro includes 1,000 calls per month, 2 keys, and real-time API responses.
-Trader includes 10,000 calls per month, 2 keys, the real-time SSE stream, and a 300 req/min rate limit.
-Enterprise limits are customized.
+Trader includes 10,000 calls per month, 2 keys, the real-time story and transcript SSE streams, and a 300 req/min rate limit.
+Developer keys are provisioned for API partners and agent integrations with real-time REST/SSE.
+Enterprise limits are customized per contract and can use per-minute or per-second windows.

 How do I get started with the oruk API in 5 minutes?

-Sign up with email, generate an API key from the dashboard, and call GET /v1/stories/feed?limit=10 with the X-API-Key header.
-The Free tier includes 100 calls/month and 1 key — enough to verify the integration before picking a plan.
+Start with the public GET /v1/stories/feed?limit=10 endpoint, then sign up with email and generate an API key from the dashboard when you need authenticated story filters, full-text search with q, story detail lookup, sources, stats, SSE, or MCP access.
+The Free tier includes 100 keyed calls/month and 1 key — enough to verify the integration before picking a plan.

 1. Create an account

-Sign up at oruk.ai with your email.
+Sign up at oruk.ai/signup with your email.
 You'll receive a 6-digit verification code to confirm your account.

 2. Generate an API key